- What is septic arthritis?

 As soon as bacteria invade the bloodstream, the body begins an immune response.
 White blood cells and joint lining cells may attempt to surround and digest the bacteria.
 The chemical signals sent out by these cells contribute to the characteristic inflammation of septic arthritis, which can cause destruction of cartilage.
 Depending on the infecting organism, the level of inflammatory response and joint destruction varies.

-Most commonly, septic arthritis occurs in connection with a prosthetic joint (joint replacement).
+Most commonly, septic arthritis occurs in connection with a prosthetic joint replacement.
 Prosthetic implant infection most often results from local infection, and may enter the joint during the joint replacement procedure.
 Bacteria may also enter the bloodstream at another site and travel to the joint, which may be more susceptible to infection as it heals.

-- Age of 80 or above (45 percent of those affected are older than 65)
+- Age of 80 or above: 45 percent of those affected are older than 65

 - Prosthetic implant, such as artificial knee or hip, or other recent joint surgery

-- Prior joint damage, particularly from rheumatoid arthritis
+- Prior joint damage, particularly from rheumatoid arthritis or gout

 - HIV and AIDS or otherwise compromised immune system